 “We’ll be fine.
 There aren’t nearly as many tourists in Salamanca as there are in Granada,” Jimmy said.
 “There’ll be plenty of rooms.”

 She fell asleep shortly after they connected with another bus in Madrid.
-Jimmy wanted to have a beer with her inside the Madrid station but she said she just wanted to find the “new bus” and “close her eyes for a while.”
+Jimmy wanted to have a beer with her inside the Madrid station, but she said she just wanted to find the new bus and close her eyes for a while.
 Travelling through the barren land of La Mancha had made her sleepy.
-She was staring out the window and pointing things out to Jimmy at first, but the landscape began to repeat itself and she grew silent.
-The night sky was clear in Madrid and the sun of Granada was now replaced by a Madrid moon.
+At first, she had been staring out the window and pointing things out to Jimmy, but the landscape began to repeat itself and she grew silent.
+The night sky was clear in Madrid and the sun of Granada was now replaced by a cool Madrid moon.

-The bus pulled into Salamanca’s station and Jimmy gently shook the snoring girl until she woke up.
+The bus pulled into Salamanca’s station and Jimmy gently shook Vera until she woke up.
 Her black hair, black enough to be suitable for Andalucia, was scattered in threads that were running across her forehead, eyes, and nose.
 They were running away, really.
 Her eyes were still closed when she said, “Are we in Salamanca?”
-She said it in a voice that was somewhere between sleep and consciousness, left behind in some inn between Granada and Salamanca, maybe La Mancha, where they served potato chips, orange Fanta, and green olives to the passengers for a few coins while the driver poured petrol into the tank.
-Her voice was somewhere in La Mancha, sitting and waiting for something or someone in La Mancha.
+She said it in a voice that was left behind in some inn in La Mancha, where they served potato chips, orange Fanta, and green olives to passengers for a few coins while the driver poured petrol into the tank.
+Her voice was somewhere in La Mancha, sitting and waiting for something or someone.

 Jimmy helped her to her feet.